Deakin University logo

 How do I set up a WordPress assignment folder?

-Students will see the submission screen within their WordPress site.
+Students will see this submission screen within their WordPress site.

 Pushing a common theme/template to student sites